-The portfolio managers' investment process for the Portfolio is research-driven, incorporating "top-down" and "bottom-up" factors to identify and manage exposure to risks across sectors, industries, and individual investments.
-The portfolio managers evaluate expected risk-adjusted returns on a portfolio and position level by analyzing fundamentals, valuations, and market technical indicators.
+The Portfolio pursues its investment objective by normally investing 35-65% of its assets in equity securities and the remaining assets in fixed-income securities and cash equivalents.
+The portfolio manager who focuses on the equity portion of the Portfolio applies a "bottom-up" approach and looks at companies one at a time to determine if a company is an attractive investment opportunity and if it is consistent with the Portfolio's investment policies.
+The portfolio managers who focus on the fixed-income portion of the Portfolio use research-driven, "top-down" and bottom-up" factors to identify and manage exposure to risks across sectors, industries, and individual investments.
+The fixed-income portfolio managers evaluate expected risk-adjusted returns on a portfolio and position level by analyzing fundamentals, valuations, and market technical indicators.